Central African rock python: Distribution and habitat

-Ecology and biology
+Behaviour and ecology

 Feeding

 Like all pythons, the Central African rock python is non-venomous and kills by constriction.
-After gripping the prey, the snake coils around it, tightening its coils every time the victim breathes out.
+After gripping the prey, it coils around it, tightening its coils every time the victim breathes out.
 Death is thought to be caused by cardiac arrest rather than by asphyxiation or crushing.
-The African rock python feeds on a variety of large rodents, monkeys, warthogs, antelopes, vultures, fruit bats, monitor lizards, crocodiles, and more in forest areas, and on rats, poultry, dogs, and goats in suburban areas.
-It will sometimes take fish as well.
-Occasionally, it may eat the cubs of big cats such as leopards, lions, and cheetahs, cubs of hyenas, and puppies of wild dogs such as jackals and Cape hunting dogs..
-However, these encounters are very rare, as the lions can easily kill pythons or fend them off.
-On 1 March 2017, a 3.9-m (12-ft 10-in) African rock python was filmed eating a large adult male spotted hyena weighing 150 lb.
+The Central African rock python mainly feeds on small antelopes, hyraxes, monkeys and occasionally waterbirds, monitor lizards and crocodiles.
+Central African rock pythons may also prey on the cubs of lions, leopards and hyenas.
+In March 2017, a 3.9-m (12-ft 10-in) African rock python was filmed eating a large adult male spotted hyena weighing 150 lb.
 This encounter suggests that the snake might very well be capable of hunting and killing larger and more dangerous animals than previously thought.
 The largest ever recorded meal of any snake was when a 4.9 m African Rock Python consumed a 59 kg impala.